badoo/liveprof/README.md

      ->start();

 // Code is here
-// start a timer before aech inportant method
+// start a timer before each inportant method
 \Badoo\LiveProfiler\SimpleProfiler::getInstance()->startTimer(__METHOD__); // any string can be used as a timer tag
-// stop the timer before the end
+// stop the timer before the end of the method
 \Badoo\LiveProfiler\SimpleProfiler::getInstance()->endTimer(__METHOD__); // any string can be used as a timer tag
 ```